MarioVilas/winappdbg/doc/source/MoreExamples.rst

 Set a debugging timeout
 +++++++++++++++++++++++

-Sometimes you'll want to set a maximum time to debug your target, especially when fuzzing.
+Sometimes you'll want to set a maximum time to debug your target, especially when fuzzing or analyzing malware.
 This is an example on how to code a custom debugging loop with a timeout.
 It launches the Windows Calculator and stops when the target process is closed or after a 5 seconds timeout.

 :download:`Download <../../examples/miscellaneous/time-to-debug.py>`